Consensys/doc.goquorum/docs/HowTo/Interact/Client-Libraries/web3js-quorum.md

         ```

         !!! important
-            If IPC is enabled with `ipcPath`, HTTP `privateUrl` and TLS options will be ignored.
+            If IPC is enabled with `ipcPath`, then HTTP `privateUrl` and TLS options will be ignored.

     === "HTTP example"